mxlu00/mxlu00.github.io/_posts/reflections/2025-02-24-gender-identity.md

 "trans height"? is it possible for someone to have a height in their brain? no...! height isn't a mental characteristic. "trans race"? actually possibly exists, idfk what race is.

 i'm comparing it to identity disorders ('multiple personalities'). is it possible for someone to have an identity in their brain? yes...! they obviously don't have separate physical bodies, but these words don't mean that they do.

-# my gender
-the feelings i have aren't the same all the time.

-"i am a woman" like "i am a mathematician", it's a part of my identity that arises from experience, im always one even though im not always actively one and im always a man too.

-basically i feel differently at different times and i want to express that and be seen as how i am 😊

-A thing that happens is I slowly feel different feelings but don't feel ready to switch the way I recognise it so there's some days I just don't have words for